-The Indigenous Public Art Program for the OPL-LAC Joint Facility will honour, support and showcase Indigenous art created by Indigenous artists from Canada.
+The Indigenous Public Art Program for Ādisōke will honour, support and showcase Indigenous art created by Indigenous artists from Canada.
 This program will integrate public art artwork by local, regional and national Indigenous artists (First Nations, Inuit and Métis Nation) throughout the interior and exterior of the facility.

 Indigenous art will be integrated into the facility to create a welcoming and inclusive space representing strong, traditional and contemporary Indigenous artists.
-Along with the project partners and the City of Ottawa’s Public Art department, Dawn Saunders Dahl, Curator of Indigenous Art for the Ottawa Public Library and Library and Archives Canada Joint Facility, has developed five Indigenous Public Art Calls to Artists for Indigenous artists and results will be shared in 2021.
+Along with the project partners and the City of Ottawa’s Public Art department, Dawn Saunders Dahl, Curator of Indigenous Art for the facility, developed five Indigenous Public Art Calls to Artists for Indigenous artists and results will be shared in 2021.

 Since 2008, Dawn Saunders Dahl has been actively working with Indigenous arts communities in Alberta through public art opportunities, art exhibitions, projects and events.
 After spending time researching her family records at the Métis Nation of Alberta and the Winnipeg Archives, and attending the final TRC in Edmonton, her administrative work shifted to better understand her ancestry, care for the land and share.
 These teachings from Elders and community members encourage and guide her work and perspectives.
 Dawn is of Métis (Red River) and European ancestry.
 She is honored to have been gifted the Stoney Nakoda name Âba Thâ Wîyâ, which translated means the Dawn.